torrinworx/Blend_My_NFTs/README.md

 *Test sample of the NFT collection This Cozy Place rendered in Blender 2.93 using Blend_My_NFTs add on.

 ## Features
-- Render and export both images and 3D models
+- Render and export both images and 3D models at the same time or individually
 - Generate all possible combinations of your NFTs!
 The only limit is your imagination, and your processing power...
 - Support for .x3d, .fbx, .obj, and .glb files
 - Raritize and weight your attributes (Now available, still an experimental feature)
 - Preview data about your NFT collection; Time to render and the possible combinations
 - Inbuilt metadata template generation for Solana, Cardano, and Ethereum!